tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 * faster = **parallel scans** --> multiple instances scan multiple partitions at same time, increases RCU and throughput --> faster but expensive --> limit or reduce the size of the result and pause to keep from consuming so many RCUs
 * use a **ProjectionExpression and FilterExpression APIs** alternatively

+### DynamoDB Basic APIs Hands On
+-shows how API calls are built into the UI
+-clicking on id --> does a GetItem
+-in UI it preforms a scan under the hood
+-can change scan to query --> nice GUI for a query -Through console we can see whole range of APIs to use

+### DynamoDB Indexes